FizzzFizzz/New-baseline-for-DRUNet-under-different-assumptions/README.md

 $`r`$ | \ | 0.01 | 0.02|0.02|0.02|0.02|0.02|0.001|0.01
 $`Mean`$ | \ |  0.932    | 0.933 | 0.976   | 0.980 | 0.981 | 0.983| 0.971|0.9750
 $`Std`$ |  \ |     0.0454| 0.0197| 0.0157| 0.0168  |0.0153 |0.0132|0.0536|0.0752

+It can be seen in Table 1 that, when $`k`$ gets larger, the assumption gets weaker, and the denoising performance gets better.
+When $`k\ge0.9`$, the denoisers have a satisfying denoising performance.

+Overall, this repo provides a more accurate evaluation for each denoiser.
+We will continue updating the denoising performance results, and the PnP restoration results.
+This will serve as a new baseline.

 Update 20240623
 ----